zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Notably including half-pixel offset fixes for Direct3D9 which I guess is a rite of passage for rendering engineers.
 The rendering code back then was based on OGRE rendering engine, so I had to learn that, and this was also my first time using OpenGL professionally - prior to that I've used Direct3D 9 and proprietary console APIs, and Direct3D 10/11 as a hobby.

-# August 2012: Prototype new cluster implementation for part rendering
+# August 2012: Prototype new part rendering

 Initially added for "100 player" project, in October it evolved to render all parts and continued to be used as part renderer until the introducion of instancing in 2018.
 Otherwise known as "featherweight parts".
 This was further optimized and deployed around November 2012.
 Most of this code survived to this day but evolved over time, and is still used when instancing doesn't apply.